 Complaints involving private sector use of personal health information comprise a large proportion of matters dealt with by the Privacy Commissioner.

 Broad systemic issues are also investigated and reported on by the Privacy Commissioner.
-A guide has been developed which specifically details the process for how the Privacy Commissioner deals with complaints made by the public: Protocol for handling privacy complaints (PDF, 211kb).
+The guide Protocol for Handling Privacy Complaints has been developed which specifically details the process for how the Privacy Commissioner deals with complaints made by the public.

 The reports below are the full set of investigations dealt with by the Privacy Commissioner: